 - Mostly used for painting interior or exterior metal surfaces commonly applied on radiators.

 - Used as a metal protection paint for preserving structural steelwork.

-- Prevents from effect of acids, fumes, corrosive chemicals, resistant to rough weather conditions.
+- Prevents from the effect of acids, fumes, and corrosive chemicals, resistant to rough weather conditions.

 - Especially suitable for patchwork or stopping leakage in metal roofs.

-- Used for painting gutters, flashings, etc. To prevent from rusting.
+- Used for painting gutters, flashings, etc. to prevent rusting.

-- Alkali resistant and provide protection of iron and steel.
+- Alkali resistant and provide protection from iron and steel.

 Rubber Base Paints